Skip to main content

 Day trading

-Day trading is a short-term and very speculative form of trading.
+Day trading is a short-term and highly speculative form of trading.
 In day trading, the position is opened and closed within one trading day.
-Since there are usually no major changes in value in one day, day trading is only suitable with CFDs (Contracts for Difference).
-Here, the invested capital can be leveraged and comparatively high profits (but also losses) are possible despite small stakes and small price changes.
+As there are usually no major changes in value in one day, day trading is only suitable with CFDs (contracts for difference).
+The capital invested can be leveraged and comparatively high profits (but also losses) are possible despite small stakes and small price changes.

 Day traders work with technical analysis.
 They analyze the charts and firmly believe that prices do not move randomly and instead follow defined patterns.